Course In Oneness Blog

-If you find a reason to be upset with something in this “vivid experience of “sight”, you will ignore your suspicions that your eyes are actually sightless.
-Your commitment to this Course is evidence that you have not completely deceived yourself.
-You recognize that you are in pain and because of this, you have a willingness to let go of your judgments.
+If you find a reason to be upset with something in this “vivid experience of ‘sight’”, you will ignore your suspicions that your eyes are actually sightless.
+You recognize that you are in pain.
+Because of this, you have a willingness to let go of your painful judgments.
+Your commitment to this Course is also evidence that you have not completely deceived yourself.

 W-pI.51.3.
 (3) I do not understand anything I see.

 If this were a dream, you would probably not devote so much serious attention to solving the problems that you see within it.

 W-pI.51.4.
 (4) These thoughts do not mean anything.

 Only God’s thoughts are real thoughts.
 God can have no “attention” on (or thought of) the non-existent (the un-Real).
 What you call thought is not really thinking.
 Real thinking is the thinking you think with God.
 Why must you take “your” thoughts so seriously?

 W-pI.51.5.
 (5) I am never upset for the reason I think.

 “Your” thoughts seem to be important but this thinking is not the thinking that you think with God.
 What you now call “upsetting thoughts” are about “something else” or “someone else”, which cannot be true in Oneness.
 Further, can you be upset, even with yourself, if there is no witness, victim or judge (all missing in Oneness)?